An essay about mental health by musician James Blake, from It’s Not OK to Feel Blue (And other lies).

 James Blake's essay is from It's Not Ok To Feel Blue (And Other Lies), a collection of writing about mental health, curated by Scarlett Curtis.

-Like many institutions, the longterm future of local libraries is under threat by the Covid-19 crisis.
-But after years of funding cuts, they're still places of inspiration, escape and shelter for many.
-Here are some simple ways to show your love for them.
+Libraries are places of inspiration, escape and shelter for many.
+This Libraries Week, here are some simple ways to show your love for them.